andrewhead/Package-Qualifiers/README.md

 To fetch the content for all search results retrieved so far.
 This could be helpful if you want to retrieve contents for search results more than once.

+### Fetch GitHub issues

+To download the issues for a set of GitHub projects, run:

+    python data.py fetch issues project-repositories.json

+The `project-repositories.json` file is a JSON file with a list of objects.
+Each object in this file is of the form:

+    { "name": "<project_name>", "owner": "<repository_owner>", "repo": "<repository_name>" }

+The `name` provides a unique identifier for referring to the project (e.g., a Node.js package name).
+The `owner` and `repo` are used to look up the repository using the GitHub API.

+To fetch all comments for the latest set of fetched issues, run:

+    python data.py fetch issue_comments

+and to fetch all events associated with the latest set of fetched issues, run:

+    python data.py fetch issue_events

+It's not necessary to specify a `project-repositories.json` file for the commands that fetch comments and events.
+This is because events and comments are downloaded only for all issues that have been fetched with `python data.py fetch issues`.

 ## Importing data

 To import Stack Overflow posts from an XML file containing posts data, run: